 Corporate and commercial

-The Corporate and Commercial department is made up of 82 professionals, including 22 equity partners and 14 salary partners.
+The corporate and commercial department is made up of 81 professionals, including 22 equity partners and 13 salary partners.
 We are lawyers and chartered accountants (known as commercialisti in Italy).
 All our partners are young and very active in daily practice.